cferdinandi/vanilla-js-toolkit/content/reference/arrays/array-reduce.md

 noTitle: false
 fullWidth: false
 description: "Take the content of an array and return a single value."
-weight: 80
+weight: 30
 ---

 Take the content of an array and return a single value.
 That value can be anything: a string, number, object, or even another array.

 The `Array.reduce()` method accepts two arguments: a callback method to run against each item in the array, and a starting value.
+Both are required.

 The callback also accepts two arguments: the `accumulator`, which is the current combined value, and the `current` item in the loop.
 Whatever you return is used as the accumulator for the next item in the loop.
 On the very first loop, that starting value is used instead.